HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 &nbsp;&nbsp;&nbsp;&nbsp;The CBO updates the status of the referral to indicate acceptance of the referral, by updating the [status](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.status) of the FHIR [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html) specific to the referral indicated above from [requested](https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-requested) to ‘accepted.’
 FHIR SDOHCC Task For Referral Management status is updated using the FHIR API to ‘in progress’ when work commences.

 &nbsp;&nbsp;&nbsp;&nbsp;There is the possibility that a further referral was made by the CBO to a separate CBO.
-With a CBO without a FHIR server this can be communicated by sending (i.e. CREATE method of the FHIR API) a FHIR [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html) instance that references the initial [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html)/[SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) through [partOf:SupportedPartOf](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.partOf:SupportedPartOf) and [basedOn:SupportedBasedOn](StructureDefinition-SDOHCC-ServiceRequest-definitions.html#ServiceRequest.basedOn:SupportedBasedOn) respectively, to the Referral Source FHIR server.
+For a CBO without a FHIR server, this can be communicated by sending (i.e. CREATE method of the FHIR API) a FHIR [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html) instance that references the initial [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html)/[SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) through [partOf:SupportedPartOf](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.partOf:SupportedPartOf) and [basedOn:SupportedBasedOn](StructureDefinition-SDOHCC-ServiceRequest-definitions.html#ServiceRequest.basedOn:SupportedBasedOn) respectively, to the Referral Source FHIR server.
 The new Task instance is a child Task.
 We would appreciate feedback on any use of this paradigm.

 #### CBO Actions (changed step 10 might not occur electronically)

-&nbsp;&nbsp;&nbsp;&nbsp;10 Optional exchange with Patient might not occur electronically (no app to app exchange)
+&nbsp;&nbsp;&nbsp;&nbsp;10 Optional exchange with Patient might not occur electronically

 &nbsp;&nbsp;&nbsp;&nbsp;11 CBO completes the evaluation and enrollment, updates the status of the referral to completed, and includes information on what was completed

-&nbsp;&nbsp;&nbsp;&nbsp;To indicate completion via the FHIR API, the following are performed by the CBO: Any procedures performed by the CBO are indicated by sending a [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) to the referral source server using the POST method of the FHIR API (i.e. CREATE through the FHIR API).The procedure can be connected to the service request thru referencing the FHIR [SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) instance from the FHIR [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) Profile instance.
-Also, the relevant [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html) should refer to the [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) through the relevant [output](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.output) field.
-The FHIR SDOHCC Task For Referral Management [status](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#key_Task.status) is updated using the FHIR API to [completed](https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-completed).
+&nbsp;&nbsp;&nbsp;&nbsp;To indicate completion via the FHIR API, the following are performed by the CBO: Any procedures performed by the CBO are indicated by sending a [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) to the referral source server using the POST method of the FHIR API (i.e. CREATE through the FHIR API).
+The procedure can be connected to the service request thru referencing the FHIR [SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) instance from the FHIR [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) Profile instance.
+Also, the relevant [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html) should refer to the [SDOHCC Procedure](StructureDefinition-SDOHCC-Procedure.html) through the relevant [Task.output](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.output) field.
+The FHIR SDOHCC Task For Referral Management [Task.status](StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#key_Task.status) is updated using the FHIR API to [completed](https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-completed).

 #### Provider Actions (same as Direct Referral)